-Brakes are decent, using a combined braking to help keep you safer in emergencies.
+The brakes are decent, using combined braking to help keep you safer in emergencies.
 Handling, especially at low speeds, is excellent on the CR6.

 This is tailor-made for urban commuters who face congestion and want to cut through it nimbly—a decent option at the price.

 Lexmoto is one of the better-recognized Chinese import brands in the UK.
 They’re mostly known for making affordable, low-displacement commuter bikes and scooters.